No-Skids-Alliance/NSA/docs/source/content/3-walk-throughs/VulnHub/kioptrix_lv1/0-enumeration.rst

    The default `Apache` test page.

 Next, we'll check out the site on port 443, by visiting ``https://10.1.1.102/`` in `Firefox`.
-We are presented with a warning (see Figure 2).
+We are presented with a warning.

 .. figure:: images/1-Warning.png
    :width: 400px